 180,000 people were made refugees in their own country and, of course, no one did anything about it because Cyprus didn’t have any oil and gas so the “big” countries will not come to our aid.

 Because of this ongoing situation, all able male Greeks who live in Cyprus must to serve their military service after finishing high school because otherwise, we wouldn’t have enough manpower to man the posts if everyone went to study first.

 I did 26 months of military service.
 I was a second lieutenant in the antitank division, and I am proud I served.
-The army made me smarter, and harder, and taught me a lot of lessons about life.
+The army made me smarter, and harder.
+Taught me a lot of lessons about life.

-Army life is not that different from regular life; it makes you realize in a very short period that if you want to get things done, do them yourself.
+Army life is not that different from regular life; it makes you realize in a very short period that if you want to get things done you should do them yourself.
 You don’t wait for anyone to do it for you.

-After the army, I went and studied at the University of Patras in the computer engineering and informatics department, one of the best computer departments in the country.
+After the army, I went and studied at the University of Patras in the computer engineering and informatics department.
+It’s one of the best computer departments in the country.

 I stayed in Greece studied and worked for 11years, where I continued smoking, of course, and also managed to give myself a series of illnesses along the track of my digestive system and all of this was because of inadequate nutrition.